Cities and Regions in Britain through hierarchical percolation: Methodology and dataset

 Percolation theory is classically approached in terms of the probability of a site being occupied in a lattice.
 It can also be thought of in terms of bond percolation, in which the sites are all occupied, and the probability corresponds to a bond to be open and to connect sites.
 In our analysis, the sites will correspond to the intersection points.

 In the following section we present two methodologies: 1) the percolation on the intersection points, and 2) the percolation on the street network.
 For both methods we use the most complete database for street networks in Britain: the Ordnance Survey (OS) MasterMap \cite{MasterMap2010}.
 For computational purposes, we reduce the size of the dataset by introducing the following simplifications: 1) we remove the points that do not convey any morphological information, such as nodes of degree two, which for example correspond to streets changing name; 2) we replace roundabouts by a single intersection point, which is primarily relevant for the methodology on networks.
+The original dataset contains more than 23 million points and the final processed dataset contains only around 3 million intersection points.
+In detail, the network covering the whole of the UK has $n=3,390,758$ nodes; $m=3,973,186$ links; and the average node degree is $<k>=2.34$.